astrasb/Strongyloides_RNAseq_Browser/Pre_processing/README.md

     vii) Young free-living adult females (Young_FLF): 1 biological replicate and two technical replicates
     viii) Free-living adult females (FLF): 1 biological replicate and two technical replicates

 Note: Currently, only Group FLF_PF is included in the *Strongyloides* RNAseq Browser.
-However, the Offline Analysis RMarkdown file does include both functional groups, as PCA analysis of the full dataset after unsuccessful batch correction.
+However, the Offline Analysis RMarkdown file does include both functional groups, and a PCA analysis of the full dataset after unsuccessful batch correction.

 ### Kallisto Alignment and Gene Annotation
 Raw reads are aligned to the *S. venezuelensis* reference transcriptome (PRJEB530.WBPS14.mRNA_transcripts, downloaded from [WormBase Parasite](https://parasite.wormbase.org/Strongyloides_venezuelensis_PRJEB530/Info/Index) on 17 August 2020), using Kallisto.
 Kallisto alignments are imported into the R environment using `Tximport`.
 Counts are generated from abundance files using the `lengthScaledTPM` option; an R object containing this data is saved into each species' subfolder in the primary Data folder.
 In subsequent chunks, that file is loaded, and analysis progresses.
 The point of this is so that folks attempting to rerun this analysis do not need to have abundance files loaded on their local machines (and we do not have to upload abundance files to github).